BetsyHJ/KSR/data/README.md

 The KB embedding code/tool is based on projects of THUNLP(https://github.com/thunlp).
 OpenKE(https://github.com/thunlp/OpenKE) is their main project, you can find nearly all methods related here, including all TransX model used in the paper.

 ## RS data
 For RS data, we use four datasets.
-Here, we take ml-1m dataset as an example.
+### Pre-training Process
+1. Data format preprocessing.
+2. Pre-train the data and derive the embedding of items and users, based on the project of qmf (https://github.com/quora/qmf).